UWFosterIT/uwshib-express-spa/README.md

 Now browse to [http://localhost:3000](http://localhost:3000).
 You are all set.
 Tweak things as needed, add more routes etc.

+#### Gruntfile
+Eslint is provided for JavaScript linting.

+    grunt eslint

 ### PRODUCTION SETUP AND START
 What works for us are the instructions below.
 This is running on Ubuntu Server 14.0 with Nginx as a proxy.
 The proxy enables us to let Nginx do all the SSL work in conjunction with a wildcard cert ``*.foster.washington.edu``.
 Each site has it's own Nginx configuration file and instance of this repo.